HiveProject2021/Hivecoin/whitepaper/README.md

 ## 3. Full Asset Aware Protocol Level System

-<p align="center"><i>
-Who will not change a hive for a dove?
-The will of man is by his reason swayed.
-– William Shakespeare
-</i></p>
 The solution is to create a bitcoin-like system that is fully asset aware.
 A system being asset aware provides two major advantages.
 First, it allows the client and RPC commands to protect the asset from being destroyed accidentally.
 Second, it allows a single native client to issue, track, and transfer the assets.
 Lastly, to provide security for the underlying assets, the bitcoin-like system functions only with a market value, a strong mining community, and wide distribution.

 **Assets**
 Assets are tokens that can be issued by users of the Hive protocol without the need to be mined.
 Users of the Hive protocol create these assets and decide their purpose and rules independent of the protocol.
 These assets or tokens exist on the Hivecoin blockchain and could be whatever name, denomination or purpose selected by the creators of each asset, coin, or token.
 The tokens are transferable and move with the same ease as bitcoin, or other similarly functioning cryptocurrencies.
 In Hivecoin, an asset is just a limited quantity of a unique symbol, and transferable to any Hivecoin address.
 Assets have been available for some time on other platforms such as Open Assets, Mastercoin, Counterparty, and as an ERC20[7] or ERC223 [8] token on Ethereum [9].
-Assets created on the Hive protocol have several advantages: they are easier to use, tightly integrated with a native coin, and secured with fair POW mining and open source code not run by a centralized organization.
+Assets created on the Hive protocol have several advantages: they are easier to use, tightly integrated with a native coin, and secured with fair POW mining & POS and open source code not run by a centralized organization.

 **Uses for Assets**
 Assets or tokens can be used for anything the creator’s imagination can conjure.
 The ideas presented here are a sampling.